fb pixel

 • Beans and Legumes – lentils, peas and beans

-• Seeds and Nuts – chai seeds, quinoa, pumpkins seeds, sunflower seeds, pistachios and almonds.
+• Seeds and Nuts – chai seeds, quinoa, pumpkin seeds, sunflower seeds, pistachios and almonds.

 The Heart Foundation recommends the following daily fibre intake: